Am I a Candidate for Brachioplasty?

 Most people are well healed at this time.
 There will be a small amount of swelling still present, however.
 After this visit, you will have no restrictions after 6 weeks.

-Find out if arm lift surgery is right for you by calling 913-341-2188 today for a free consultation.
-Advanced Cosmetic Surgery welcomes patients throughout the Kansas City area to our office in Overland Park, including patients in nearby Missouri.
+Find out if arm lift surgery is right for you by calling 913-341-2188 today for a consultation.
+You can also fill out the form in our contact page, and our staff will help you set up your appointment with Dr. Levi J. Young.
+Advanced Cosmetic Surgery welcomes patients throughout the Kansas City area to our office in Leawood, including patients in nearby Missouri.